nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ### Keycloak

-Keycloak can provide tokens via Token Exchange, as well as immediately after signing in the user.
+Keycloak can provide tokens via Token Exchange, as well as immediately after user sign in.
 Using Token Exchange is preferred, but requires to enable two preview features in the Keycloak deployment:

 * `token-exchange`
 * `admin-fine-grained-authz`

-If you prefer to not enable preview features on your production deployment, it's also possible to use wide-access tokens.
+If you prefer not to enable preview features on your production deployment, it's also possible to use wide-access tokens.

 #### ... using Token Exchange

 ##### Configuring Keycloak

 First make sure that you enabled both required features in Keycloak: `token-exchange` and `admin-fine-grained-authz`.
-You can [follow the Keycloak docs on how to do that](https://www.keycloak.org/server/features).
+You can [follow the Keycloak documentation on how to do that](https://www.keycloak.org/server/features).
 Once they are enabled you can confirm them from the "Server Info" tab in your Keycloak installation:

 ![The Keycloak UI that shows enabled features](keycloak_features.png)